4 fruits with anabolic effect

 2 – Pineapple

 We know that pineapple has numerous benefits for the body’s health and well-being.
 The main one, perhaps, is the improvement in the absorption of nutrients.
 All because of bromelain, a digestive enzyme present in the composition of the fruit.
-As it is often necessary to eat high amounts of food to gain muscle mass, this factor is very useful and tends to prevent stomach and intestinal problems in people who aim at hypertrophy.
+As it is often necessary to ingest high amounts of food to gain muscle mass, this factor is very useful and tends to prevent stomach and intestinal problems in people who target hypertrophy.

 3 – Papaya